dps923/winter2017/notes/week_03/thursday.md

 Your device must run iOS version 9 or later.
 We will configure a setting in each app project (in Xcode) to match this requirement.

+Also, it must be connected to the Internet (wifi or cellular).

 > If you do not have an iOS device, the School of ICT will loan you a device.
 The loan period is for the duration of the current academic term, and you must return the device by the end of Thursday, April 13, 2017.
 There is no cost to borrow the device, as long as it's returned, and is in working order.

 There are a few important tasks that must be done before you can install/copy an app to an iOS device.